Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 If you are looking to explore Ottawa’s spooky past, you might be interested in joining the famous Haunted Walk of Ottawa.

-This live guided tour around Ottawa has some of the best ghost stories around – and there are many!
-To join the tour, reserve a ticket here (especially in summer) since they are popular!
+This live guided tour around Ottawa features some of the best ghost stories around – and there are many!

 Cross the Corktown Footbridge